Ikem-Collins/Ikem-Collins/README.md

 - Hi, I’m  IKEM COLLINS OKWUKWE
-- I am interesting in programming
+- I am interested in programming
 - I am currently learning c#
 - Also interested in .Net technology
 - I am looking to collaborate on any programming projecr